MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-bring-your-own-number.md

 1. Select **Add Number** for **Bring your own number via Azure Direct Routing (preview)**.

-1. In the **Add your own phone number** dialog, enter the following details:
+1. In the **Add your own phone number** dialog, enter the following details.
     - **Phone number**: Indicates the phone number that you own and have configured in your SBC.
     - **Carrier**: Indicates the carrier to which the phone number belongs.
 If the carrier doesn’t exist yet, you can create a new record.
     - **Country/Region**: Select the country or region the phone number belongs to.
     - **Number type**: Select whether toll-free or a local phone number.
     - **Calling plans**: Select whether you can make or receive calls on the phone number.
         > [!Note]
         > SMS is not supported with Azure direct routing (preview).